 DDP, DDC & RDC Drivers redefine the performance expectations for high-powered reinforcement of mid and high frequencies.

 Discarding the traditional dome diaphragm compression driver design, CODA Audio utilises a two-way coaxial system employing two concentric annular ring diaphragms.
 Each diaphragm covers a smaller frequency range for increased power handling, high dynamics and extremely low distortion.

 DDP Dual Diaphragm Planar Wave Driver

-CODA’s patented Dual Diaphragm coaxial Planar wave driver (Fig. 1) is at the heart of the high output AiRAY, compact ViRAY and ultra compact N-RAY line array systems.
+CODA’s patented Dual Diaphragm coaxial Planar wave driver (Fig. 1) is at the heart of the high output AiRAY and CiRAY, compact ViRAY and ultra compact N-RAY line array systems.
 This driver technology provides several advantages:

 Fidelity: Unlike dome diaphragms, annular ring diaphragms feature wings that are smaller than the wavelengths they reproduce.
 The diaphragms move in phase, creating far less audible and measurable intermodulation distortion than speakers equipped with traditional drivers, especially at high frequencies.

 Frequency Range: The outer wings of planar ring diaphragms extend the radius of the diaphragm when compared to traditional compression drivers of equal voice coil size.
 This greater surface area allows for a lower crossover point and more consistent overall directivity.